The geometry of antisymplectic involutions, I

 The result below describes the action of $\tau$ on $H^2(M_h(v);\ZZ)$ in terms of $\vartheta$.

-\begin{prop} Let $v$ be one of the two Mukai vectors considered above and let $\tau\in\Aut(M_h(v))$ be the involution in~\eqref{involagr}.
+\begin{prop} Let $v$ be one of the two Mukai vectors considered above and let $\tau\in\Aut(M_h(v))$ be the antisymplectic involution in~\eqref{involagr}.
 Suppose that all the curves in the linear system $|\cO_S(H)|$ are integral.
-Then the $H^2(\tau)$-eigenspace decomposition is
+Then the $H^2(\tau)$-invariant and anti-invariant sublattices in $H^2(M_h(v):\ZZ)$ are given by

 and